 When UGC is saved to shared storage, there is a single instance of member content that may, in most deployments, be accessed from both the author and publish environments.
 Regardless of SRP choice (MSRP, ASRP, JSRP), all must be accessed programmatically with the SRP API.

-In the case of ASRP, UGC is not stored in JCR, it is stored in a cloud service hosted and managed by Adobe.
-UGC stored in ASRP may neither be viewed with CRXDE Lite nor accessed using the JCR API.
+If there is ASRP, UGC is not stored in JCR, it is stored in a cloud service hosted and managed by Adobe.
+UGC stored in ASRP may not be viewed with CRXDE Lite or accessed using the JCR API.

 It is not possible for developers to access the UGC directly.

 ASRP uses Adobe cloud for queries.

-In the case of MSRP, UGC is not stored in JCR, it is stored in MongoDB.
-UGC stored in MSRP may neither be viewed with CRXDE Lite nor accessed using the JCR API.
+If there is, MSRP, UGC is not stored in JCR, it is stored in MongoDB.
+UGC stored in MSRP may not be viewed with CRXDE Lite or accessed using the JCR API.

 While MSRP is comparable to ASRP, as all AEM server instances are accessing the same UGC, it is possible to use common tools to directly access the UGC stored in MongoDB.

 MSRP uses Solr for queries.

 JSRP is the default provider for accessing all UGC on a single AEM instance.
-It provides the ability to quickly experience AEM Communities 6.1 without the need for setting up MSRP or ASRP.
+It lets you quickly experience AEM Communities 6.1 without the need for setting up MSRP or ASRP.

-In the case of JSRP, while UGC is stored in JCR, and accessible via both CRXDE Lite and JCR API, it is strongly recommended that JCR API never be used to do so, else future changes may affect custom code.
+If there is JSRP, while UGC is stored in JCR, and accessible by way of both CRXDE Lite and JCR API, it is recommended that you never use JCR API to do so, or else future changes may affect custom code.

 Further, the repository for the author and publish environments is not shared.
 While a cluster of publish instances results in a shared publish repository, UGC entered on publish will not be visible on author, hence no ability to manage UGC from author.
 UGC is only persisted in the AEM repository (JCR) of the instance on which it was entered.